Welcome to Music

 Curriculum music

 NUAST is a Science and Technology Specialist Academy.
-Whilst this is the case, we ensure that our curriculum remains broad and balanced and that we offer the full range of National Curriculum subjects for Key Stage 3 students.
+Whilst this is the case, we ensure that we offer the full range of National Curriculum subjects for Key Stage 3 students - Music is an important part this and very much complements our specialism.

-Whilst very much in its infancy, our curriculum intent for Music is to develop students’ passion for music through listening, composing and performing.
+In implementing our 3 year plan, our vision for the Music curriculum is to develop students’ passion for music through listening, composing and performing.
 Students will develop their cultural understanding of musical conventions from across the world and will explore these through the use of instruments and voice.
 They will have the opportunity to discover and develop their own musical preferences as well as to appreciate the musical preferences of others.
 At NUAST, we believe that music provides students with many transferable skills including confidence, inclusivity, creativity, collaboration, resilience, and a strong sense of identity within the world around them.

 Students will have opportunity to perform, listen to and compose music.
 They will develop instrumental skills on the keyboard and on a range of tuned and un-tuned percussion instruments, whilst experiencing a wide range of genres and music from around the world.
 Students will develop their knowledge and understanding of key concepts including, melody, tonality and harmony, composition, rhythm and pulse, technology and sequencing.
 This will be covered through topics on Blues, African Music, TV and Film Music, and Reggae.

-During the academic year we intend to develop our Music provision so that it enhances our STEM specialism by providing opportunities for students to experience using Digital Audio Workstation industry standard software, whilst making strong connections with music and media industry experts in Nottingham city.
+During the academic year we are committed to developing our Music provision further so that it provides opportunities for students to experience using Digital Audio Workstation industry standard software, whilst making strong connections with music and media industry experts, including enriching visits to Confetti Studios.experts in Nottingham city.

 Year 7 2024-25